A Return to Work Program is an integral part of any injury management system.

-For more information on conciliation and arbitration, see the Resolving a dispute section.
+For more information about conciliation and arbitration, see the Resolving a dispute section.

-- a diagnosis and prognosis to both parties
+- provide a diagnosis and prognosis of your worker’s injury

-If an insurer establishes and implements Return to Work Programs on your behalf they must comply with the Workers’ Compensation Code of Practice (Injury Management) 2005 (the Code) where you would be obliged to do so, and the programs are still owned and adopted by you.
+If an insurer establishes and implements the Return to Work Program on your behalf, they must comply with the Workers’ Compensation Code of Practice (Injury Management) 2005 (the Code) where you would be obliged to do so, and the program is still owned and adopted by you.

 The insurer should involve you in decisions even when undertaking obligations on your behalf.